ayhaidar/pspso/README.md

 **Numerical Parameters**

-On the other side, if the parameter is numerical, a list with three elements is expected [lb,ub, rv]:
+If the parameter is numerical, a list of three elements [lb,ub, rv] is expected to be found:

 -   **lb**: repesents the lowest value in the search space
 -   **ub**: represents the maximum value in the search space
 -   **rv**: represents the number of decimal points the parameter values are rounded to before being added for training the algorithm

-For e.g if you want pspso to select n\_estimators, you add the following list *[2,200,0]* as in the example.
+For e.g if you want pspso to select n\_estimators, add the following list *[2,200,0]*.
 By that, the lowest n\_estimators will be *2*, the highest to be examined is *200*, and each possible value is rounded to an integer value ( *0* decimal points).

 **Other parameters**

 The user is given the chance to handle some of the default parameters such as the number of epochs in the MLP.
+Although this parameter can be optimized, but its not encouraged.
 The user can modify this by changing a pspso class instance.
-For e.g., to change the number of epochs from 50 to 10 for an MLP training:
+For e.g., to change the number of epochs from default to 10 in MLP training:

 ``` {.sourceCode .python}
 from pspso import pspso